XXJones21/Vibes/README.md

 ## Project Status (December 5, 2023)

-The project has achieved a significant milestone with working music playback functionality.
-Album grid view is now fully operational with proper artwork loading and immediate playback on selection.
-Key Apple Music integration issues have been resolved by implementing proper catalog ID handling and adding required entitlements.
-The codebase maintains strict visionOS 2.0 compatibility with proper availability attributes.
+The project has reached a significant milestone with the implementation of the welcome animation system.
+The new particle-based welcome screen provides an immersive introduction to the app, featuring a dynamic 10-second animation sequence that transforms between various states.
+The animation system is optimized for visionOS with proper batch processing and memory management.
+Focus is now shifting to enhancing the core music browsing and playback experience.

 ### Current Priorities
+1. 🎨 Complete welcome animation system
+2. 🌟 Enhance Gallery view with animations and effects
+3. 🎵 Improve music lookup and track data handling
-1. 🎵 Implement Now Playing view for active playback
+4. 🎧 Implement Now Playing view with transitions
-2. 🎮 Add gesture-based playback controls
-3. 💫 Polish UI transitions and animations
-4. 🔊 Develop spatial audio visualization
+5. ⚡️ Optimize MusicService package performance

+### Upcoming Features
+- Enhanced album browsing experience
+- Seamless view transitions
+- Comprehensive track information
+- Interactive Now Playing view
+- Optimized music lookup system

 ## Features